CallMeRyu/ZK_QOL/README.md

 Just a list of mods that work well together and information about it and ones that don't.

+Here is the mod load order that I have recently have set together that works without any startup errors.
+Updated on [9/6/2023]
+The on Project Zomboid version [41.78.16]

+Known bugs [Non criticial, non crashing, visual] - Sometimes hovering your mouse over a random piece of clothing, whicch will always change each time you play, hovering your mouse will result in looping errors.
+This is a result of having "Food and experation date bar" mod, with the "clothing material type" mod.
+They both work mostly well together except for whatever is happening here.
+Game runs the same, both mods technically work together.
+But if you do not like any errors what so ever, disable one of the two mods, and things will work fine.

+____________________________________
 VERSION = 1,

 mods